Connect with us

 Civil servants’ homes in Ngara, Nairobi.
 PHOTO | FILE

-Latest statistics have shown that investors are increasingly building houses up rather than out as they seek to increase their returns amid rapidly diminishing stock of urban space, which has led to an earthshaking land price inflation.
+Latest statistics have shown that investors are increasingly building houses up rather than out as they seek to increase their returns amid the rapidly diminishing stock of urban space, which has led to earthshaking land price inflation.

 According to the Kenya Bankers Association (KBA) Housing Price Index, apartments accounted for 58.5 per cent of all the houses sold in the quarter ending June, as buyers were more inclined to the relatively affordable houses compared to standalone maisonettes and bungalows.